Certified Medical Biller Salary

 Popular Skills for Certified Medical Biller

 Certified Medical Billers report using a diverse set of skills on the job.
-Most notably, skills in bill collections, Accounts Receivable, Medicare, and Medical Coding are correlated to pay that is above average, with boosts between 4 percent and 5 percent.
-At the other end of the pay range are skills like Billing.
+Most notably, skills in bill collections, Medicare, Medical Coding, and Accounts Receivable are correlated to pay that is above average, with boosts of 6 percent, 5 percent, 4 percent, and 4 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include Billing.
 Most people familiar with Accounts Receivable also know Collections.

 Pay by Experience Level for Certified Medical Biller